You might think your dog would look away from privacy when pooping.

 Check out our recommendations for dog potty toilets:

-These potty toilets are spacious enough so that your dog can’t defecate comfortably.
+These potty toilets are spacious enough so your dog can’t defecate comfortably.

-Question: Which breeds of dogs normally moved in packs?
+Which breeds of dogs typically moved in packs?

-Answer: Lap Dogs, German shepherds are normally known to move in packs.
+Lap Dogs and German Shepherds are generally known to move in packs.
+This is because they are ancestrally accustomed to a company when vulnerable.
 These breeds usually stare at you when pooping.
-This is because they are ancestrally accustomed to company when vulnerable.

-Question: Will my dog’s staring when pooping go on forever?
+Will my dog be staring when pooping go on forever?

-Answer: This habit is built into their DNA, passed on from ancestors.
-So if they feel the need for protection, they will look to you.
-But, if they are potty trained, they might become more comfortable pooping alone.
+This habit is built into their DNA and passed on from their ancestors.
+So if they need protection, they will look to you.
+But, potty trained, they might become more comfortable pooping alone.

-Answer: There are actually plenty of unusual habits apart from staring when pooping.
-Hiding, kicking, booty scoots are some of the other unique things dogs do when pooping.
+There are plenty of unusual habits apart from staring when pooping.
+Hiding, kicking, and booty scoots are some of the other unique things dogs do when pooping.